PaymentHighway/paymenthighway-java-lib/README.md

 # Overview

-Start with building the form parameters by using the FormParameterBuilder.
+Start with building the HTTP form parameters by using the FormParameterBuilder.

-- 'FormParameterBuilder'
+- `FormParameterBuilder`

 Create an instance of the builder with your signature id and signature secret, then use the getAddCardParameters, getPaymentParameters, and getAddCardAndPayment methods to receive a list of parameters for each API call.